Visa Sponsorship Information for PLU Departments

 TN classification is generally not appropriate for tenure-track positions, as TN status is intended to be temporary.
 Please allow at least one month to process TN status for Canadian citizens, and additional time for Mexican citizens.
 The sponsoring department will need to provide a TN support letter for the individual applying for TN status.
 Please contact HR for an example, if needed.

 An applicant near Ph.D. completion may be eligible for OPT employment.
-OPT, which is a benefit of F-1 status is generally valid for 12 months, although individuals in STEM fields are eligible for a 17-month extension.
+OPT, which is a benefit of F-1 status is generally valid for 12 months.
+PLU is unable to support OPT extensions.
 A candidate with OPT status may work at PLU in a tenure-track or visiting faculty position.
 If a future employee is on F-1 and has OPT authorized, PLU’s primary responsibility is to issue a properly worded contract.
 If a department hires someone in a tenure-track position, a change of status to H-1B will need to be filed by PLU.

 While it is important that proper non-immigrant documents from the individual be provided to HR before the start date, OPT status generally does not require additional approval from USCIS.